Section 5. Sort elements from a Package or an Element by Name

 Important : eaUtils default settings must not be changed.
 If the option "Identify and sort integers within string values" is disabled, the result will be the same as EA default sorting order.

-Select the package where elements need to be sorted > Extensions > eaUtils > Project Browser: sort elements by name.
+Right click in the Project Browser on the package where elements need to be sorted > Extensions > eaUtils > [Browser] Sort elements.

 Once completed, the following window is displayed: